oneapi-src/level-zero-spec/include/tools/PROG.md

 - To avoid undefined results only call the ::xetDeviceActivateMetricGroups between experiments i.e. while not collecting data.

 Programming restrictions:
-- Any combination of metric groups can be configured simultanously provided that all of them have different ::xet_metric_group_properties_t.domain.
+- Any combination of metric groups can be configured simultaneously provided that all of them have different ::xet_metric_group_properties_t.domain.
 - MetricGroup must be active until ::xetMetricQueryGetData and ::xetMetricTracerClose.
 - Conflicting Groups cannot be activated, in such case the call to ::xetDeviceActivateMetricGroups would fail.